 The first time a person refuses a blood, breath, or urine test, the person’s license is automatically suspended and he or she is ticketed for a refusal.
 If an individual refuses one of these tests for the second or third time, he or she is subject to enhanced penalties for the refusal, such as additional jail time.

 Under certain circumstances, a person might need to enroll in a DUI alcohol education course because of his or her refusal.
 If a person refuses a breath, blood, or urine test, and he or she is convicted, a judge could order him or her to do a chemical dependency evaluation and alcohol treatment.
 For more information, contact an accomplished attorney.

 If you have any questions about your rights and the refusal of breath, blood, and urine tests in Omaha, call a dedicated legal professional.
 A seasoned defense lawyer could give you legal advice and help you build a defense if you have been charged with a DUI.
-Call today and set up your consultation.
+Call today and set up your confidential consultation.